GPUOpen-Tools/radeon_gpu_analyzer/README.md

 * --no-fetch: do not attempt to update the third-party repositories

-If you are intending to analyze DirectX 11 shaders using RGA, copy the x64 version of Microsoft's D3D compiler to a subdirectory named "x64" under the RGA executable's directory (for example, D3DCompiler_47.dll).
+If you are intending to analyze DirectX 11 shaders using RGA, copy the x64 version of Microsoft's D3D compiler to a subdirectory named "utils" under the RGA executable's directory (for example, D3DCompiler_47.dll).

 -=-